BIMSBbioinfo/collab_katrina_selbach_glut1/README.md

 ## peptideArrayAnalysis

-The scripts in this folder reproduce the analysis of peptide array pull-down experiment analysis results.
+The scripts in this folder reproduce the analysis of peptide array pull-down experiment analysis results, in particular Figure S2B and Data S1.

 ### Required R packages